andreas-mausch/andreas-mausch.github.io/posts/2024-08-29-rabbitmq-retries/index.md

 And the `retry-error-exchange` cannot be the exchange to be `x-delay-message`, because at this point the message doesn't have the `x-delay` header yet.

+# Error handling

+So we have covered the case something goes wrong inside our consumer.

+In case there is a problem in the consumers of the `retry-error-queue` or the `retry-delay-queue` themselves, we define a dead letter exchange for them as well, and it is also the `retry-dead-letter-exchange`.

+Now we keep all non-consumable messages for analysis: even if all retries failed and even if there was a processing problem inside the retry handlers.

 # RabbitMQ Delay Plugin

 One more downside to this solution: